Crossbell-Box/CIPs/CIPs/CIP-7.md

 ## Abstract

-On CrossBell, operators are authorities that users trust and set for their characters to send transactions on behalf of themselves so as to avoiding the hassle of signing transactions every time.
+On Crossbell, operators are authorities that users trust and set for their characters to send transactions on behalf of themselves so as to avoiding the hassle of signing transactions every time.
 But it goes both ways, when you add an address as your operator, this operator can perform a range of social acts in your name, which means if operators become evil someday(which is a virtual impossibility, but we always make the worst assumptions in the dark forest), your social wealth and reputation will be at stake.
 Considering this problem, we should restrict operators’ access to the minimum extent in every different scenarios.

 ## Motivation
 Defining operators’ permission for each of social actions in Web3Entry for different use cases in order to limit operators’ access to the minimum extent and avoid over delegation or abuse of authority.

 ## Specification

-In the last version of release, you can simply add or remove operators using these two methods below:
+In the [release v2.2.0](https://github.com/Crossbell-Box/Crossbell-Contracts/blob/v2.2.0/contracts/Web3EntryBase.sol#L123), you can simply add or remove operators using these two methods below:

 ```solidity
 function addOperator(uint256 characterId, address operator) external;

 function removeOperator(uint256 characterId, address operator) external;
 ```

 With CIP-7, users should specify operators’ competence using a bitmap.
 Every bit of the bitmap stands for a corresponding method in Web3Entry.
 If the bit on the position is set to 1 that means the operator have access, and if it’s set to 0, that means users want to reserve this action for their own.